mplewis/mplewis.com/src/content/index.tufte.md

 I grew up ✂ in Wausau, Wisconsin.
 After high school, I attended the University of Minnesota{umn} and graduated in Computer Engineering in December 2014.

-I currently live ✂ in Denver, CO and work at [Gusto](https://gusto.com) as a full-stack software engineer.
-We build payroll, HR, and benefits software for small businesses.
-My work is in Rails and React{js} and focuses on our core payroll product.
+I currently live ✂ in Denver, CO and work at [T-Mobile](https://t-mobile.com) as a devops engineer.
+We build the [TVision](https://www.t-mobile.com/tv) over-the-top cable streaming product.
+My work is in Kubernetes, AWS infrastructure, and Node.js microservices.

 # I create stuff.